 I have more “FAKE CRYSTALS” updates for us today.

-The artificial mineral market is continuing to grow & it seems there’s a “gap” in good reliable info on this sort of thing in general.
+The artificial mineral market is continuing to grow and it seems there’s a “gap” in good reliable info on this sort of thing in general.

-I get really super-duper passionate about getting this info out there & I feel I’m in a very unique position to do just that, being a former science department chair, having studied geology at the Masters level & being a Crystal Healing Teacher with a pretty large platform gives me a great advantage…so how could I NOT heed the call?
+I get really super-duper passionate about getting this info out there and I feel I’m in a very unique position to do just that, being a former science department chair, having studied geology at the Masters level, and being a Crystal Energy Teacher with a pretty large platform gives me a great advantage… so how could I NOT heed the call?

 Vibrant Pink Tourmaline